AndreyIvanoff/A-theory-of-production/README.md

-# a-theory-of-production
-Data visualization specialists may find restoring old charts an intriguing hobby.
-The artistry of creating intricate visualizations in the pre-digital era is evident in charts like the one presented by Cobb and Douglas in their 1928 work, 'Theory of Production.'
-Recreating such charts using modern tools, like Plotly, is possible but not obvious.
+# A Theory of Production
+One interesting pastime for a data visualization expert could be the task of restoring old charts.
+Indeed, in the pre-digital era, creating complex visualizations was undoubtedly considered an art form.

+Take a look at this remarkable diagram presented by Cobb and Douglas in their work 'Theory of Production,' released in 1928: the intriguing scales, cleverly annotated labels, and the grid itself.
+While it is possible to replicate this chart using modern tools, such as the Plotly library, it remains an exceptionally challenging endeavor.